Coltenus/screen-real-time-translator/README.md

-# Screen Translator
+# Screen Real-Time Translator

-Screen Translator is a real-time optical character recognition (OCR) and translation tool designed for Wayland desktop environments.
+Screen Real-Time Translator is a real-time optical character recognition (OCR) and translation tool designed for Wayland desktop environments.
 The application allows users to select a specific screen area, automatically extracts text, and displays the translation as an overlay near the captured region.

 This software was developed with the assistance of artificial intelligence (AI-generated software).